WELCOME to the GRA website.

 (n) To educate the public about the environment and raise public awareness about green infrastructure benefits through internet services; conferences; seminars and new skills training.

-(o) To advocate, promote and educate on the environmental, social and economical benefits of green infrastructure relevant to advancing the natural environment.
+(o) To advocate, promote and educate on the environmental, social and economical benefits of green infrastructure relevant to advancing the built environment.

-(p) To promote sustainable development that enhances urban liveability and the natural environment.
+(p) To promote sustainable development that enhances urban liveability and the health & wellbeing for building users.

-(r) To promote and support professional best practice; policy development and accredited new skills training which protects or enhances the natural environment.
+(r) To promote and support professional best practice; policy development and accredited new skills training for BIV (Building Integrated Vegetation)

 (s) To promote professional and best practice within the industry.

-(t) To establish professional and cooperative relationships with government bodies and affiliated associations that promote and protect the natural environment.
+(t) To establish professional and cooperative relationships with government bodies and affiliated associations that promote smart green cities.

-(u) To represent the green infrastructure industry as a peak body in Australasia.
+(u) To represent the green roof & living wall industry as a peak body in Australasia.

-(v) To provide industry accreditation for green infrastructure best practice and training.
+(v) To provide industry accreditation for BIV best practice and training.

-(x) To advise on green infrastructure policy which benefits the natural environment.
+(w) To advise on green infrastructure policy which benefits the urban environment.

-(y) To promote and provide stakeholder support for urban agriculture farming projects.
+(y) To promote and provide stakeholder support for urban farming projects.

-Our primary aim is to be the peak body for green infrastructure design, practice, education and advocacy which sustains, protects and enhances specific areas of the natural environment; improves sustainability; mitigates climate change impacts by reducing carbon emmissions; improves air and water quality.
-Our secondary objective is to promote the development of horticultural resources in Australasia.
+Our primary aim is to be the peak body for BIV design, practice, education and advocacy which sustains, protects and enhances specific areas of the urban & natural environment; improves sustainability; mitigates climate change impacts by reducing carbon emmissions; improves air and water quality.

 Green Infrastructure refers to vegetative infrastructure systems which enhance or protect the natural environment through direct or indirect means.
 It describes the network of green spaces and Water Sensitive Urban Design that deliver multiple environmental, economical and social values to sustainable urban development.
 Green Infrastructure includes all native urban landscapes wich are based on WSUD principals such as green roofs, living walls, urban forests, street canopy trees and landscaping, waterways and wetlands, landscape transport corridors, permeable pathways and plazas, green corridors and urban farming.
 Green Infrastructure provides a healthy urban water table, improved stormwater quality and connects vital ecosystem services which contribute or enhance urban sustainability and the natural environment.